iBz-04/Seeker-o1/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Anus AI Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Seeker-o1 AI Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainers.

 ## How Can I Contribute?

 ### Reporting Bugs

-- **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/anus-ai/anus/issues).
+- **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/seeker-o1-ai/seeker-o1/issues).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/anus-ai/anus/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/seeker-o1-ai/seeker-o1/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements

 - Open a new issue with a clear title and detailed description.
 - Provide specific examples and steps to demonstrate the enhancement.
-- Explain why this enhancement would be useful to most Anus AI users.
+- Explain why this enhancement would be useful to most Seeker-o1 AI users.

 ### Your First Code Contribution